CounterPunch

 CounterPunch is a left-wing online magazine.
-Content includes a free section published five days a week as well as a subscriber-only area called CounterPunch+, where original articles are published weekly.
+Content includes a free section published five days a week, as well as a subscriber-only area called CounterPunch+, where original articles are published weekly.
 CounterPunch is based in the United States and covers politics in a manner its editors describe as "muckraking with a radical attitude".

 From 1993 to 2020, CounterPunch published a newsletter, and a magazine.

 History

 CounterPunch began as a newsletter, established in 1994 by the Washington, D.C.–based investigative reporter Ken Silverstein.
 Silverstein was soon joined by Alexander Cockburn and then Jeffrey St. Clair, who became the publication's editors in 1996 when Silverstein left.

 In 2007, Cockburn and St. Clair wrote that in founding CounterPunch they had "wanted it to be the best muckraking newsletter in the country", and cited as inspiration such pamphleteers as Edward Abbey, Peter Maurin, and Ammon Hennacy, as well as the socialist/populist newspaper Appeal to Reason (1895–1922).
-When Alexander Cockburn died in 2012 at the age of 71, environmental journalist Joshua Frank became managing editor and Jeffrey St. Clair became editor-in-chief of CounterPunch.
+When Cockburn died in 2012, St. Clair became editor-in-chief and environmental journalist Joshua Frank became managing editor.